-While you can technically drive the viking trail in 4-5 hours, I recommend spending at least 3-5 days on this road trip.
-This will give you time to explore some of the hiking trails inside Gros Morne, visit the provincial and UNESCO world heritage sites, and search for whales and icebergs along the coast.
+While you can technically drive the Viking Trail in 4-5 hours, I recommend spending at least 3-5 days on this road trip.
+This will give you time to explore some of the hiking trails inside Gros Morne, visit the UNESCO world heritage sites, and search for whales and icebergs along the coast.

 When did the Vikings come to Newfoundland?

-The first Vikings came to Newfoundland approximately 1,000 years ago when Norsemen explored and settled areas of the North Atlantic including the Northern tip of Newfoundland which is now known as the Viking Trail.
-The remains of Norse buildings were found in L’Anse aux meadows in the 1960s.
+The first Vikings came to Newfoundland approximately 1,000 years ago when Norsemen explored and settled areas of the North Atlantic, including the Northern tip of Newfoundland.
+The remains of Norse buildings were found in L’Anse aux Meadows in the 1960s.

 How long did the Vikings stay in Newfoundland?